Vehicle RegistrationSee the Vehicle Registration page for more information

 - Commuter: full or part-time student (including people auditing classes) who lives off-campus

 - Resident East: full-time student living in campus facilities on east side of canyon, including the canyon suites

 - Resident West: resident living west of canyon

-Temporary permits: Employees and students bringing a vehicle on campus for no more than two weeks may be issued a temporary permit.
+Temporary permits: Employees and students bringing a vehicle on campus for no more than two weeks during the school year may be issued a gratis temporary permit.
 Security Services requires the license plate number of the vehicle and the estimated dates that the vehicle will be on campus.
 Notification to Security Services and permit issue may take place prior to bringing the vehicle to campus or as soon as the vehicle arrives.

 Temporary permits are free and available 24/7 by the on-duty security officer.
 Just pick up the yellow phone on the security building or call 503-554-2090 and you will be connected to the officer on duty.